AmazonCloudHub-aws/aws-ec2-restaurant-website-terraform/README.md

 # AWS EC2 Website Hosting with Terraform

-This repository provides a Terraform configuration to set up an AWS EC2 instance for hosting a static website.
-It includes configuring a security group, key pair, IAM role, S3 bucket for website files, and setting up the necessary services on the EC2 instance.
+This repository provides a Terraform configuration to set up an AWS EC2 instance for hosting a website.
+It includes configuring a security group, key pair, IAM role, and setting up the necessary services on the EC2 instance.

 # Web Server Setup with Terraform

 This project sets up a web server on AWS EC2 using Terraform.
-The web server is configured to serve a website hosted on an S3 bucket.
+The web server is configured to serve a website hosted on the EC2 instance.
 The setup script performs the following tasks:
 - Installs necessary packages including Apache, PHP, AWS CLI, and unzip.
 - Starts and enables the Apache web server.
 - Ensures the `/var/www/html` directory exists for the website files.
 - Removes the default Apache welcome page.
-- Downloads the website content from an S3 bucket and unzips it.
+- Downloads the website content from an S3 bucket and unzips it on the EC2 instance.
 - Moves the website content to the appropriate directory.
 - Sets the proper permissions for the Apache web server to serve the website.